 The Society uses derivative instruments to hedge its exposure to interest rate risk (interest rate swaps).
 Counterparty credit risk includes the risk that the derivatives counterparty will default on the transaction.
-All of the Society's derivatives are bilateral and conducted overthe-counter (OTC).
+All of the Society's derivatives are bilateral and conducted over-the-counter (OTC).

-The Society holds derivative instruments exposed to sterling Libor (subject to the market-wide benchmarks reform) and SONIA.
-Any remaining derivatives that are designated in relationships referencing sterling Libor will transition to the risk-free rate ('RFR'), sterling overnight ('SONIA'), by the end of September 2021.
-Some hedges may need to be dedesignated and new relationships entered into.
+The Society held derivative instruments exposed to sterling Libor (subject to the marketwide benchmarks reform) and SONIA.
+Any remaining derivatives that were designated in relationships referencing sterling Libor transitioned to the risk-free rate ('RFR'), sterling overnight ('SONIA'), by the end of 2021.